 Similarly, privileged treatment was afforded to the accused El Paso mass shooter who allegedly killed at least 20 people earlier this month.
 Patrick Crusius was booked without a scratch on him after his surrender for launching a racially motivated mass killing that reportedly targeted Hispanics in the Texas border city on Aug.
 3.

 The mass shooting suspect, who was reportedly pro-Trump and against “race mixing,” was said to have used an AK-47 assault rifle, which should automatically consider him armed and dangerous.
 However, responding law enforcement was somehow able to apprehend the heavily armed Crusius, 21, and arrest him safely.

-That treatment stood in stark contrast to when San Francisco police officers gunned down Mario Woods in 2015.
+That and the other aforementioned police treatments were the polar opposite to when San Francisco police officers gunned down Mario Woods in 2015.
 The 26-year-old mentally ill man was suspected of stabbing someone when officers surrounded him.
 When Woods failed to drop the knife as ordered by the cops, they fired 26 rounds at him, even though cellphone videos showed that Woods was not directly threatening the officers as the cops claimed.